michaelbazos/angular-inline-resources/README.md

 # angular-inline-resources

 The current package is meant to simplify the packaging workflow of an angular library, by inlining the html templates and the stylesheets of your angular components.
+The inlining logic is from [@angular/material2](https://github.com/angular/material2) library.

 ## Installation